jazsakr/some_bioinformatics/some_HPC_scripting_101.md

 /user/nanopore/fshd/fastqs/sample1.fastq
 ```

-- each subdirectory is separated by `/` and it
+- each subdirectory is separated by `/`
 - `/` must be included in the very beginning

 NOTE: This script was written to be able to substitute different sample names using the same script with command line arguments so we will NOT include the file name in when we assign the path to the variable.